typedoc2md/typedoc-plugin-markdown/packages/typedoc-plugin-markdown/README.md

 ### Note:

 - If using with the default HTML theme or other themes, use `--plugin none` to switch the plugin off.
-- The plugin needs to be executed from the same location as TypeDoc (using a script or `npx typedoc`).
+- The plugin needs to be executed from the same location as TypeDoc.
+If running directly from command prompt make sure to use `npx`.

 ## Options